California King vs King (Mattress Size Differences)

 California-Kings mattresses are particularly made for people over 6 feet tall.
 The extra 4 inches that are added to the end of the mattress to prevent people feet from falling off the edge.

-For more related information visit our types of beds article.
+For more related information, visit our bed design styles article.